prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/22_agi.md

 (Apr 22, 2025)

-(Note: the following passage has been brainstormed with the aid of ChatGPT)

 How can we distinguish hallucination from novelty?
 Why is a generated image of an astronaut riding a horse considered art, while 5+1 = 10 is ridiculed (but is true in radix-5 number systems)?

 Hallucination refers to AI models (usually large language models or generative systems) confidently producing factually incorrect or nonsensical output that sounds plausible.
 In art, novelty and absurdity are often the goal; however, in logic, math, or factual deviation is treated as incorrect.
 This is a hard problem because AI models don't understand the prompter's intent — they probabilistically predict the next token based on training data, whether the prompt implies logic or fantasy.